 This module is the natural follow-on for those who have, in the previous academic year, successfully taken an intensive beginners German course such as GRMN3290 (German Beginners A1-A2 (Intensive)), and who have covered the basics of grammar, acquired a stock of high frequency vocabulary and reached a degree of proficiency beyond GCSE and approaching A-level (A2 waystage in terms of the Common European Framework of Reference).

-The module is designed to allow students, upon completion, to demonstrate a level of ability up to B2 threshold, turning students into independent users of German, in both oral and written contexts.
-The course is thus also designed to prepare students for their year abroad and independent life in Germany as a foreign country.
+This module is designed to allow students, upon completion, to demonstrate a level of ability up to B2 threshold, turning students into independent users of German in both oral and written contexts.
+The course is thus also designed to prepare students for their year abroad and independent life in Germany or a German-speaking country as a foreign country.
 This module is an intensive course, which develops the student's active and passive aural and written skills.

 Total Contact Hours: 80

 Method of assessment

 Main assessment methods

 Language Skills In Course Test (50 minutes)- 30%

 Oral In Course Test (in group, 5 minutes per person) – 20%